-Storm king's Thunder : Rings that can be obtained from completing the dungeon Fangbreaker Island or the epic trial Assault on Svardborg (normal or master).
+Storm king's Thunder : Rings that can be obtained from the seal shop for Seal of the Protector (normal) or by completing the dungeon Fangbreaker Island or the epic trial Assault on Svardborg (normal or master).
 They have 2 types of quality for each ring: normal (1 offense slot and 1 defense slot) and greater (either 2 offense slots or 2 defense slots depending on the type and slightly higher stats).
-All rings are character bound.
+All rings are account bound.

 - Ostorian Ring of Helling - Normal: +435 recovery, +435 power, +3% everfrost damage resist.
 Greater: +475 recovery, +475 power, +3% everfrost damage resist (2 offense slots).